DriveQuantPublic/flutter-drivekit/packages/drivekit_trip_analysis/flutter_drivekit_trip_analysis/README.md

 ```

 If you want to ignore major and minor values for trip detection, set them to -1.
-If you want to remove beacons from SDK configuration, call the method with an empty array.
+If you want to remove beacons from SDK configuration, call the method with an empty list.

 ### getTripMetadata